jsheppard95/kickstarter-analysis/README.md

 deviations of the goal and pledged amounts for both successful and failed campaigns were roughly twice their corresponding inter-quartile ranges, indicating large goal and pledged outliers are affecting the statistics.
-This is also the case for GB, as shown in
+This is also the case for G.B, as shown in
 [GB Musicals Goal And Pledged Amounts](plots/GBMusicals-BoxWhisker.png).
 We see in this plot that the mean value is skewed above the median, indicating large outliers are present.